Wrongful death civil suit in Ayla Reynolds case closes as criminal investigation continues

 Emails and phone messages left Friday for all four attorneys were not returned.

 The wrongful death suit, in a section titled “Facts Common to all Counts,” states that prior to Oct.
 17, 2011, Trista Reynolds had primary physical custody of Ayla and on or around that date, Justin DiPietro took physical custody.
-Trista Reynolds was in the hospital at the time and Justin DiPietro went to her sister’s, Jessica Reynolds, apartment where Ayla was staying, according to the suit.
+Trista Reynolds was in the hospital at the time and Justin DiPietro went to her sister Jessica Reynolds’ apartment where Ayla was staying, according to the suit.

 Officer Charles Weaver of the Lewiston Police Department was there when Justin DiPietro went to get Ayla and according to Weaver’s official police report, Ayla was in the kitchen, playing and laughing and trying to make conversation with Weaver.
 When Justin DiPietro came to the door and Ayla saw him, she immediately broke down, crying, and tried to flee the kitchen, according to the report, which is included in the court documents.